 Although this can be a great time to go, there’s hardly a bad time to visit Willemstad or Curaçao in general as this island has consistently warm temperatures and plenty of sunshine.
 Though there is a wet season from October to December, you’re unlikely to see long-lasting rains as this is mostly a dry island.

-Sandals Royal Curaçao will be an adults-only resort, designed for couples, featuring 350 luxurious rooms and suites.
+Sandals Royal Curaçao is an adults-only resort, designed for couples, featuring 350 luxurious rooms and suites.

-The resort will offer guests unlimited food and (alcoholic) drinks at 9 restaurants and 3 food trucks.
-Guests will be able to enjoy free water sports, and free snorkeling and scuba diving trips.
-Golf affiendos will also have access to the neighboring 18-hole, par 72 Pete Dye championship golf course with ocean views.
+The resort offers guests unlimited food and (alcoholic) drinks at 8 restaurants and 3 food trucks.
+Guests are able to enjoy free water sports, and free snorkeling and scuba diving trips.
+Golf aficionados also have access to the neighboring 18-hole, par 72 Pete Dye championship golf course with ocean views.

 The three main languages spoken in Curaçao are English, Dutch, and Papiamento.